binaryedge/api-publicdoc/service.md

 # Service

-The Service grabber tries to extract Product specific information from a remote address.
+The Service grabber tries to extract product specific information from a remote address.

 ### Service Event Example
 ```